hazratali/llmbook/guidelines.md

 Reviewing policy: The review process will be single blind.

 ### Template
 Use the Taylor Francis LaTeX template files.
 The use is rather easy.
-Download the zip file containing the template files, upload it to Overleaf and start editing the file named `ch1.tex`
+Download the zip file containing the template files, upload it to Overleaf and start editing the file named `ch1.tex`.
+The zip file has an approxmiate size of 4.7 MB.
 ```
 Example > chapters > chapter1 > ch1.tex
 ```